LCC-CIT/CS296N-CourseMaterials/Labs/Lab03-Authentication+Authorization/Lab3Rubric-Identity+Auth+Roles.md

 - Manage user accounts and roles (subtotal: 10 points)
     - Show all roles: 4 points
     - Edit a role: 6 points
-  - Authenticate users (subtotal: 10 points)
+  - Authenticate users (subtotal: 8 points)
-    - Login:  6 points
+    - Login:  4 points
     - Logout: 4 points

 - Code to create a default administrator account: 5 points
-- Require authorization for the following roles. (subtotal: 6 points)
+- Require authorization for the following roles. (subtotal: 5 points)
   - No role, just authentication.
 (The default&mdash;no authorization.)
   - Member: 3 points
-  - Admin: 3 points
+  - Admin: 2 points

 ### Code Quality and Style

-(subtotal: 5 points)
+Subtotal: 4 points

-- Used best practices for coding: 2 points
+- Used best practices for coding.
-- Followed standard style: 1 points
+- Followed standard style.
-- Completed code review of site: 2 points.
+- Completed code review of site.

 **A total of 50 points is possible.**